How to Build a Home Theater with Hidden Speakers

 The final step after installing everything involves calibration.
 I love this step as it includes a combination of using an SPL meter and setting all of your speakers to the same level.
 It also includes using real-world movie scenes to understand how well your system performs.
 Meters work well, but you want to make sure movies sound “right” and you “feel” the bass in your gut.

-how to build a home theater hidden speakers
+how build home theater

 Hopefully, this helped you get your head around both the process and requirements of how to build a home theater with hidden speakers.
 In our opinion, hiding the speakers behind a screen makes the most sense and results in the best possible experience.